AndreBaltazar8/ablac/docs/compiler-api.md

 adapters remain separate from those containers.
 See `docs/programmable-builds.md` for the ABI, target-description, and transactional build-graph roadmap.

+`compiler.contributeArtifactRoot(name, target, artifact, output, function, exportName, fast, cache)` adds an exact resolved top-level scalar root to a named child artifact.
+Contributions with identical artifact configuration are aggregated into one generated entry and one child compilation.
+The bounded rung accepts value `bool`/`int` parameters and `void`/`bool`/`int` results, requires an unambiguous top-level identity, and publishes only the requested explicit foreign symbols.
+Each child is independently optimized, target-lowered, verified, linked, manifested, and committed in the parent build transaction.
+For libc-free Wasm, uncontained panic paths lower to target-neutral `unreachable`; the ABI manifest records `panic: not-contained`.

 `compilerDefineTarget(name, llvmTriple, objectFormat, linkerFlavor, linkerEmulation, hosted, libcFree)` registers an extension-owned target for the